 Newton’s Second Law addresses the net force that must act on an object.
 It states that net force equals an object’s mass multiplied by its acceleration.
 (You may recognize the equation F = ma.)

 We measure force in units called newtons (N), mass in kilograms (kg), and acceleration in meters per second squared (m/s2).
 As such, you could rewrite F = ma like this:

 Since a newton is equivalent to mass times acceleration, you can represent N values as kilograms times meters per second squared.

 Let’s say that someone slides a 10-kilogram box on the floor with 50 newtons of force.
 You can find the acceleration by plugging in the N and kg values as such:

 The arrow above the a indicates the direction of the motion.
 Acceleration and force are vectors, meaning that they indicate direction.
 To solve for the missing acceleration, divide each side by the mass (10 kg) to eliminate the kilograms and leave only the acceleration unit (m/s2).

 Newton’s Third Law states that every force has an equal and opposite force.
 This law may seem a bit counterintuitive, as you can push a piece of furniture and move it forward.
 If it were pushing back with an equal and opposite force, wouldn’t it stay in the same place?
 Wouldn’t every force cancel out, leaving us with no acceleration?

 It might seem that way, but that’s NOT the case.
-Although pairs of objects exert forces on each other, that means the opposite force gets exerted on a different object.
+Although pairs of objects exert forces on each other, the opposite force is exerted on a different object.
 For example, when you push a chair, you exert force on the chair.
 The chair doesn’t exert the opposing force on itself; it exerts the force on your hand (or the body parts that push the chair).
 That’s why you feel a bit of resistance whenever you push a piece of furniture.